MaherunEla/DSA-Practice/Arrays/1_Two_Sum.md

 Output: [0,1]
 Explanation: Because nums[0] + nums[1] == 9, we return [0, 1].

 This means I have to choose a number from the array and sum it with the rest of the elements until I find the target.
 For this, I have to use two nested loops.
 Using nested loops, the **time complexity** in the worst case will be O(n²) because for each number it will loop over n elements.
-The **space complexity** is O(1) — constant extra space — no matter whether you use a vector to store the result or return the two indices directly, because the extra storage is always constant (2 integers) and does not grow with n.
+The **space complexity** is O(1) constant extra space, no matter whether you use a vector to store the result or return the two indices directly, because the extra storage is always constant (2 integers) and does not grow with n.

 ```cpp
 for(int i=0; i<nums.size(); i++){